BrilliantPlugins/wp-geometa/README.md

 ### WordPress
 This plugin supports storing spatial metadata for posts, users, comments and terms.

+Setting, getting and querying values should work in 4.1 with some missing functionality.
+Running orderby doesn't work until 4.2
 Searching term metadata arrived in WordPress 4.4, but other functionality should still work in older versions of WordPress.

-### MySQL
 MySQL 5.6.1 or higher is strongly recommended.
-Lower than MySQL 5.5 is untested.
+Lower than MySQL 7.5 is untested.

 WP_GeoMeta will probably work on MySQL 5.4, but spatial support was pretty weak before version 5.6.1.